Exploring Medicine Hat, Alberta is a must when visiting the Canadian Badlands.

-Located about 3 hours from Calgary on the #1 Highway, the city is home to roughly 63 000 people and is full of culture, beautiful nature, and history.
+Located about 3 hours from Calgary on the Trans Canada Highway, Medicine Hat is home to roughly 63 000 people and is full of culture, beautiful nature, and history.
 Plus, the city is known for being one of the sunniest cities in Canada.

 So, from a local’s perspective, here are my favorite, and most unique, things to do in Medicine Hat, Alberta!